lakshmiSGopal/Natural-Hazards-Insight-Ontology/README.md

 - Use the built-in SPARQL tab to run custom queries over the ontology and test reasoning-based use cases.

 As a companion to the associated research paper, this repository also includes a supplementary material PDF that provides in-depth documentation of the ontology.
+The final module of this work is an interactive dashboard, where the results of the Information Extraction (IE) system are presented for exploration and analysis.
+The dashboard is developed with Looker Studio, which can be accessed here: https://lookerstudio.google.com/reporting/3015dd47-e21d-4286-9893-1157c4f30d1a

 ## Citation and Acknowledgment
 This ontology and its associated resources are developed as part of the research work titled: